I worked hard to reach this age. I expected some problems.

 But that’s impossible.

 If I followed all these rules, I would be dehydrated, exhausted, and in bed by 5 PM.
 That’s not living.
-That’s just waiting.
+That’s waiting to die.

 The Real Cycle